wombleton/gitlaw-nz/acts/I/Insolvency Act 2006.md

     *   (c) without reasonable excuse, fails or refuses to answer any question put to him or her by the Assignee.

-    (2) A person who commits an offence under this section is liable on summary conviction to imprisonment for a term not exceeding 12 months or to a fine not exceeding $5,000 or both.
+    (2) A person who commits an offence under this section is liable on conviction to imprisonment for a term not exceeding 12 months or to a fine not exceeding $5,000 or both.

-    Compare: 1967 No 54 [s 164][841]
+    Compare: 1967 No 54 [s 164][842]

+    Section 440(2): amended, on 1 July 2013, by [section 413][658] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 441 Regulations